Frequently Asked Questions are categorized alphabetically and listed here.

 What documents must be submitted to JAC in order to open a capital collateral case for payment purposes?

 Will JAC issue payment for billings for capital collateral services rendered prior to July 1, 2013?

-Can another attorney work on a case to which I have been appointed?
+Can another attorney work on a case to which an attorney has been appointed?

-I’ve been appointed to represent a witness in a criminal proceeding.
-How do I bill?
+An attorney has been appointed to represent a witness in a criminal proceeding.
+How does the attorney bill?